YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 be converted into (the AST of) `s (s (o ()))`
 --- an application of constructors is converted into the application of injection functions of the constructors.
 Such conversion bridges the gap between the programmer's intuition of writing OCaml values and OCanren's internal representation of the same values.
+`ocanren_term` is the  entry that is responsible for such conversions --- let's take a look.